snvastaffing/Miscl-JS/MONDAY-17-APR/PSBuildMissingFiles.md

 3. View Employee By Name
 4. View Employee By Email
 5. View All

+Need to make seperate folders as modules they need to group/ungroup to similar/differnt class of code to be able to make the code more maintainable

+Task 1 Need to make services folder so that you keep file writing and file readers and file browser code  as Signletom or factory pattern.

-6. Show Missing Database -- ? here for thsi we do not have the access to the database here so you will create a text file for each employee, example user is entering from above menu lets say 1 i.e to add an Employee in the add employee user will be prompted to entr the below details
+Task 2 Show Missing Database -- ? here for thsi we do not have the access to the database here so you will create a text file for each employee, example user is entering from above menu lets say 1 i.e to add an Employee
+    in the add employee user will be prompted to entr the below details
     1. Enter the Name